Neural Neural Scaling Laws: Neural Neural Scaling Laws

-We test generalization on four kinds of heldout runs: new 1) random seeds, 2) pretraining datasets, 3) model families, and 4) downstream tasks.
-Specifically, we test on: \begin{itemize} \item Random seed 2 from DCLM-Baseline runs with parameter sizes \{90M, 150M, 300M, 530M, 750M, 1B\}. \item C4 runs with parameter sizes \{90M, 150M, 300M, 530M, 750M, 1B\}, default seed.
-We withhold all C4 runs from \method's training data. \item Pythia \cite{pythia} runs with parameter sizes \{70M, 1.4B, 2.8B, 6.9B\}.
-These parameter counts lie outside of the training data distribution for our predictive models and represent a challenging shift in pretraining dataset, architecture, and parameter size. \item All three conditions above while also withholding 13 of the 66 tasks in DataDecide during training.
-This tests \method's ability to \textbf{generalize zero-shot to unseen tasks.} Note that this is impossible with logistic scaling laws, which fit a separate model per task. \end{itemize}
+We test generalization of all scaling laws on four kinds of unseen language model pretraining runs: new 1) random seeds, 2) pretraining datasets, 3) model families, and 4) downstream tasks.
+We use: \begin{itemize} \item Random seed 2 from DCLM-Baseline training runs with parameter sizes \{90M, 150M, 300M, 530M, 750M, 1B\} \citep{magnusson2025datadecide}. \item C4 training runs with parameter sizes \{90M, 150M, 300M, 530M, 750M, 1B\}, seed 0.
+We withhold all C4 runs from the scaling laws' training data \citep{magnusson2025datadecide}. \item Pythia \citep{pythia} runs with parameter sizes \{70M, 1.4B, 2.8B, 6.9B, 12B\} and OLMo-Hybrid-7B \citep{merrill2026olmohybrid}.
+These model sizes lie outside of the training data distribution of our predictive models and represent challenging shifts in pretraining dataset, architecture, and parameter size.
+In particular, OLMo-Hybrid-7B is not a transformer---it mixes attention and recurrent neural network layers. \item All three conditions above while also withholding 13 randomly selected tasks of the 66 in DataDecide during training.
+This tests \method's ability to \textbf{generalize zero-shot to unseen tasks.
+This is impossible with logistic scaling laws}, which fit a separate model per task. \end{itemize}